casparhealth/caspar-fork-design-tokens/GITHUB-INTEGRATION.md

 make dev
 ```

-### Step 10: Merge or Close
+### Step 10: Create PR if Needed

-**If everything looks good:**
+**If you committed to a feature branch:**
+1. Create a Pull Request from your branch to main/develop
-1. Add reviewers to the PR
+2. Add reviewers
-2. Wait for approval
+3. Wait for approval and merge
-3. Merge the PR
-4. Delete the branch (GitHub will prompt you)

-**If there are issues:**
-1. Close the PR
-2. Delete the branch
-3. Check plugin settings
-4. Try exporting again
+**If you committed directly to main/develop:**
+- Changes are already live
+- No PR needed

 ## Common Testing Scenarios